 The magic of Walt Disney World doesn’t stop in the parks – it’s all around you, and hotels have their share of secrets too.
 Here are Dad’s top 3 picks of Walt Disney World secrets at the hotels.

 Movies Under Stars

 Each night at most Walt Disney Resort Hotels, you can sit back, relax, and enjoy a Disney movie under the stars!
-For animated features to live action classics to new Disney Channel movies, there’s always something to watch!
-This free program is usually offered near the resorts’ main pool and is a great way to spend a night “in” if the parks have you all tuckered out.
-The cast member who checks you in can also provide you with a schedule at check in.
+From animated features to live-action classics to new Disney Channel movies, there’s always something to watch!
+This free program is usually offered near the resort’s main pool and is a great way to spend a night “in” if the parks have you all tuckered out.
+The cast member who checks you in can also provide you with a schedule at check-in.

 Songs and S’mores

 Each night at Disney’s Fort Wilderness (weather permitting), guests can gather around a big campfire for a sing-a-long led by everyone’s favorite chipmunks, Chip ‘n Dale!
 The sing-a-long is open to all guests for free, and you can even bring your own fixins to make s’mores (or buy a kit at the resort) if you’d like an authentic campfire treat.
 (This may be one of the most fun Walt Disney World secrets.)